 I bought my first dry brush about a year ago after a blogger I follow raved about it.
 Initially I was dry brushing my whole body before showering as instructed.

-The dry brush was a great exfoliator – fast and easy.
-I soon combined it with a scrub in the shower, which I’ve long been a fan of, and now I’ve got my routine down.
-Here are my tips, tricks, and product recommendations for exfoliating sensitive skin for shaving…
+The dry brush was a good exfoliator (not perfect), but it was fast and easy.
+I soon combined it with a scrub in the shower, which I’ve long been a fan of.
+Only then did I really start to see the benefits of exfoliating my sensitive skin before shaving.

 Exfoliating Sensitive Skin

 So, here’s the thing.
 There are a lot of “exfoliating” products out there, but many of them are minimal of the efficacy front.
 What you really want is a dry exfoliating tool (usually a mitt or glove).
 Before you get into the shower, scrub your legs (your whole body if you’re really up to it), sloughing off that dead skin.

 If you want, you can also use a body scrub once you’re in the shower to get any more skin off with the help of water and exfoliating ingredients.

 So as I mentioned above, I had been using a dry brush to help exfoliate my legs, but now I know that I can (and want) to use something more abrasive on my skin.
 I do still LOVE dry bruhsing, however.